-This delicious Vegan Peanut Butter Chocolate Skillet Cookie recipe is full of chocolatey goodness and is fun and easy to make!
-Nobody would ever guess that it's gluten-free and refined sugar-free.
+This delicious Vegan Peanut Butter Chocolate Skillet Cookie recipe is full of chocolatey goodness and is fun and easy to make.
+Plus, it's gluten-free and refined sugar-free!

 - chocolatey and fudgy

 - indulgent, plus it's vegan, gluten-free, and refined sugar-free

 - chewy and crispy at the edges thanks to the cast iron skillet